 Each season, Freeman’s offers fresh-to-market works by leading Pennsylvania Impressionists, including Edward Redfield, Daniel Garber, Fern Coppedge, George Sotter, Mary Elizabeth Price, and William Lathrop, among others.

-On December 6, 2020, Freeman’s sale of American Art & Pennsylvania Impressionists realized over $5.2 million—Freeman's best ever result for a sale of American Art.
-The sale achieved an impressive 93% sell-through rate overall and a 96% sell-through rate for the Pennsylvania Impressionists section.
+Freeman's June 6 American Art and Pennsylvania Impressionists auction far outperformed its overall estimate to achieve an impressive sale result of nearly $3.5M.
+The 89-lot auction featured a 91% sell-through rate and multiple standout sales, confirming Freeman’s strength in presenting important American art at auction.
+Between December 2020 and June 2021, Freeman’s has achieved their best year yet for American Art and Pennsylvania Impressionists: with over $10 million realized for fewer than 200 lots.
 In the years prior, Freeman's sales of works from the collections of Heidi Bingham Stott (2020), Bonnie O’Boyle (2018), and Dorrance 'Dodo' H. Hamilton (2017) featured strong results for Edward Redfield, Daniel Garber, Rae Sloan Bredin, and other Pennsylvania Impressionists.

 June 14, 2020